Julia’s Boston Area Office Offers Convenient,

 Full Service Auction and Appraisal Services For Customers Throughout Southern New England!

 Check back to find out what’s new with our Woburn, MA office.

-Our next two free Woburn general appraisal clinics will be held on Wednesday, February 17th and Wednesday, February 24th from 9am to 5pm.
-Our paintings specialist will be in our Woburn facility on Thursday, February 4th, 11th, 18th, and 25th.
-Please stop by with one item, or an entire collection for us to review and evaluate.
+Our next free Woburn general appraisal clinic, hosted by Department Head Bill Gage, will be held in our Woburn facility on Wednesday, May 25th.
+Please stop by our general clinic with one item, or an entire collection for us to review and evaluate.
 We look forward to seeing you!